BecWagner/BecWagner.github.io/_posts/2019-06-29-Kscope19-Thursday-DeepDive-Recap.md

 ## Alliterating Becky always audits

-I first showed the data set I just used from Tim's talk to the croud.
+I first showed the data set I just used from Tim's talk to the crowd.
 Thank you Tim for the great instructions.

 <img src="https://BecWagner.github.io/img/kscope19DeepDive.jpg" alt="Visualization1">